Want to know how to make the most of your tiny room(s) and turn them into better living space?

 It’s counter-intuitive, but dark colors seem to recede, while light colors appear to advance.
 Surprisingly, medium or darker wall colors add to a feeling of comfortable enveloping warmth, rather than make the room seem smaller.

+This fact can do tricks.
 You can make a room look lONGER (dark shades recede) or more sQUARE (light shades advance) with no demolition by painting two opposing walls accordingly.

 While it’s true that a gloss finish highlights any surface imperfections, you might experiment with lacquer, semi-gloss or even eggshell finishes for the walls and ceilings anyway.
 The shine seems to blur the perception of room boundaries, which can make a room seem larger than it actually is.